Jacob and Emily Sandidge

 ANALYSIS OF FINGERPRINT MARKERS

 Pre-L193 fingerprint markers include 406S1 >=11, 534 <= 14, 617 >= 13 and 640 >= 12.
-These mutations are L21 off modals shared by most L193 submissions but the mutations happened prior to the L193 mutation.
+These mutations are L21 off modals shared by all known L193 surname clusters and these mutations probably happened prior to the L193 creation.

 TRENDS OF TESTING CANDIDATES